 All material in this report is in the public domain and may be reproduced or copied without permission; citation as to source, however, is appreciated.
 The Illinois Department of Public Health's (IDPH) Illinois State Cancer Registry makes these data available as a public service.
-Use of these data does not constitute an endorsement of the user's opinion or conclusions by IPDH and none should be inferred.
+Use of these data does not constitute an endorsement of the user's opinion or conclusions by IPDH, and none should be inferred.

-If you have questions about these data, contact Kyle Garner, Illinois Department of Public Health, Division of Epidemiologic Studies, at 217-785-7126 or email at kyle.garner@illinois.gov.
+If you have questions about these data, contact the Illinois State Cancer Registry at DPH.ISCRinquiries@illinois.gov.